weronstudio/eslint-config/README.md

 ## Usage

+Add the appropriate configuration to your `.eslintrc.json` based on the project type:

 ### React (with Next.js)

-For Next.js projects, extend the configuration with Next.js-specific settings.

-In your `.eslintrc.json`

 ```
 {